 We accrue a tax reserve for additional income taxes, which may become payable in future years as a result of audit adjustments by tax authorities.
 The reserve is based on management's assessment of all relevant information, and is periodically reviewed and adjusted as circumstances warrant.
-As of March 31, 2011, our income tax reserves are approximately \$4.5 million and relate to the potential income tax audit adjustments, primarily in the areas of fixed asset depreciation in Hong Kong and ongoing state audits.
-As of December 31, 2010, our income tax reserves are approximately \$5.0 million and relate to the potential income tax audit adjustments, primarily in the areas of income allocation, foreign depreciation allowances and state taxes.
+As of September 30, 2011, our income tax reserves are approximately \$4.7 million and relate to the potential income tax audit adjustments, primarily in the areas of fixed asset depreciation in Hong Kong and ongoing state audits.
+As of September 30, 2010, our income tax reserves were approximately \$16.4 million and relate to the potential income tax audit adjustments, primarily in the areas of expense recognition and state taxes.

 Share-Based Compensation.
-We grant restricted stock and options to purchase our common stock to our employees (including officers) and nonemployee directors under our 2002 Stock Award and Incentive Plan (the "Plan"), which incorporated the shares remaining under our Third Amended and Restated 1995 Stock Option Plan.
+We grant restricted stock and options to purchase our common stock to our employees (including officers) and non-employee directors under our 2002 Stock Award and Incentive Plan (the "Plan"), which incorporated the shares remaining under our Third Amended and Restated 1995 Stock Option Plan.
 The benefits provided under the Plan are share-based payments.
 We estimate the value of share-based awards on the date of grant using the Black-Scholes option-pricing model.
-The determination of the fair value of share-based payment awards on the date of grant using an optionpricing model is affected by our stock price, as well as assumptions regarding a number of complex and subjective variables.
-These variables include our expected stock price volatility over the term of the awards, actual and projected employee stock option exercise behaviors, cancellations, terminations, riskfree interest rates and expected dividends.
+The determination of the fair value of share-based payment awards on the date of grant using an option-pricing model is affected by our stock price, as well as assumptions regarding a number of complex and subjective variables.
+These variables include our expected stock price volatility over the term of the awards, actual and projected employee stock option exercise behaviors, cancellations, terminations, risk-free interest rates and expected dividends.